Julioj1/Julioj1/README.md

 **Julioj1/Julioj1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+Hi, I'm Julio🙌

+About me:

+- Student at the [Marcy Lab School](https://www.marcylabschool.org/) studying to become a Software Engineer
+- Born in Dominican Republic → Raised in Dominican Republic → Currently in United States.
+- Outside of work I like to Play videogames.
+- Let's connect via email: dbjulioj@gmail.com

+## Tech Stack:

+### Languages
+- JavaScript

+### Frameworks & Libraries
+- Node.js

+### Tools
+- Git
-- 😄 Pronouns: ...
+- GitHub
-- ⚡ Fun fact: ...
--->